Air Force vs. Florida Atlantic NCAA Football Odds, Plays and Insights | September 25, 2021

 - Florida Atlantic's games this year have hit the over on one of three set point totals (33.3%).

-- When Florida Atlantic scores more than 22.0 points, it is 1-0-1 against the spread and 2-0 overall.
+- Florida Atlantic is 1-0-1 against the spread and 2-0 overall when the team records more than 22.0 points.

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.